MichDrog/MAKA/README.md

-# MAKA
+# Makai
-MAKA plugins are meant for RPGMaker MV
+Makai plugins are meant for RPGMaker MV